Shopify/css/building-a-component/readme.md

 ### Variations

-These are used to create a new variation of a components or subcomponent.
-They use `--` to signify they are modifying the component or subcomponent name that comes before it.
+These are used to create a new variation of a components or sub-component.
+They use `--` to signify they are modifying the component or sub-component name that comes before it.
 You should not need to scope the selector to the component because it is already in the class name.

 ```scss
 // Bad!